 - Foods and beverages

-Most treatment centers typically ban outside food and drinks because there is a meal plan to follow, and sugar and caffeine consumption should be limited or completely eliminated.
+Most addiction treatment centers typically ban outside food and drinks because there is a meal plan to follow, and sugar and caffeine consumption should be limited or completely eliminated.

 As mentioned above, cosmetic products that contain alcohol are not allowed.
 These include certain mouthwashes, aerosol deodorants, nail polish remover, and perfume.

 Clothes referencing alcohol and drug use or profanity are discouraged, as are all types of electronics.
 This is not only due to the risk of using them to access the Internet, which the staff aren’t willing to take.
 Gadgets are also seen as a distraction from the matter at hand – learning to live an independent and fulfilling life.
-One should not bring game consoles, tablets, televisions, iPhones, or laptops.
+Therefore, one should not bring game consoles, tablets, televisions, iPhones, or laptops.

 Large amounts of money and expensive items should not be taken either.
-Items like expensive jewelry, clothes, and shoes do not belong in rehab, or in any facility where one would risk losing them, for that matter.
+Items like expensive jewelry, clothes, and shoes do not belong in rehab or in any facility where one would risk losing them, for that matter.

-Patients are not allowed to bring opened or unapproved medication.
+Patients are not allowed to bring open or unapproved medication.
 They are required to show a prescription for any medication they do bring.
 Multi-vitamins and other non-prescription medical products must be reported to the staff in advance.
 If one is unable to do so, possession of such products must be reported at intake at the latest.